Duke Energy Corporation

 Scan Results

 Daily timeframeDuke Energy Corporation, through its subsidiaries, operates as an energy company in the United States.
-The $94.40B market capitalization puts DUK squarely in large-cap range for its industry.
+At a $96.93B market cap, Duke Energy Corporation ranks as a large-cap company within utilities.
 The company operates through two segments: Electric Utilities and Infrastructure (EU&I); and Gas Utilities and Infrastructure (GU&I).

 Market Cap